liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Laser logic: Step 2
-The laser is of kind "Projectile" and the asteroids are of kind "Enemy".
+The laser is "of kind Projectile" and the asteroids are "of kind Enemy".

 Click on where the block says **Player**, change one of them to **Projectile**
 and the other to **Enemy**